Skip to main content

 D The 14 traps

-What follows is a one-by-one tour of the 14 traps.
-Each entry gives a plain-language definition, the 4-phase arc with the current phase highlighted, the trend, the trapping mechanism that has clicked or is clicking shut, why it should matter to a non-specialist reader, and the strongest links it shares with its neighbours in the network.
+Each entry below gives a plain-language definition, the 4-phase arc with the current phase highlighted, the trend, the trapping mechanism that has clicked or is clicking shut, why it should matter to a non-specialist reader, and the strongest links it shares with its neighbours.
+Each card also carries a phase-banded sparkline of the trap's headline indicator where a peer-reviewed global time series exists; three by-design exceptions (Growth-for-Growth, Short-termism, Local Social Capital Loss) have no defensible global series, and in those cases the current-phase and current-trend pills carry the assessment on their own.
+The interactive simulation shows all fourteen pulling on one another at once.

 01 A barcode — stylised uniform stripes standing for mass production, optimisation, and the stripping-out of diversity.